Coalition cracks: NZ First v Greens - James Shaw fires back at Winston Peters' attacks

 He added: "Their organisational culture is chaotic."

+Shaw said he was proud of what the Coalition had achieved in the past three years.

+He did not think NZ First would be back in Parliament, based on current numbers, but the Greens would work with them again "if that's what it takes".

-Peters said the Greens and Labour in power together without NZ First as an "insurance policy" would mean more tax for New Zealanders, Peters suggested.
+Peters said the Greens and Labour in power together without NZ First as an "insurance policy" would mean more tax for New Zealanders.

 "They say they want to get close to you: they're right.
 [It's] so they can put their hand down the side of your body, and into your wallet."